 Students may also apply to be part of the editorial staff.
 The student editorial staff critiques all submissions, helps choose which submissions will be published, selects the cover art and design, pairs literary pieces with artwork and photography, helps design the layout, and assists with the publication event at the end of fall and spring semesters.
 Student editors may also be eligible to apply for a scholarship ($1000 for full-time or $500 for part-time students).

-Deadline to apply to be an editor for the Spring 2019 semester is March 1, 2019.
+The deadline to apply to be an editor for the Spring 2021 semester is February 26, 2021.

 Tiger PAWS SEG Directors & Faculty/Staff Committee

 Tiger PAWS SEG Co-directors: Jamie Miranda and Stephanie Gibson

 Committee Members: San Juan San Miguel, Dr. Karen Cunningham, Spencer Galvan, and Ed O'Casey

 At the end of the fall and spring semesters, published students will have an opportunity to present or display their work at the Tiger PAWS publication event.
 All are invited to attend, and copies of the journal will be distributed.
 The Spring 2021 Publication Event will be held virtually with day and time TBA.